nd-ball/DSPN/README.md

 ```
 # Contributors

-This project is maintained by the Human-centered Analytics Lab (HAL).
+This project is maintained by Wenchang Li and John P. Lalor.